hotwired-laravel/turbo-laravel/README.md

 php artisan turbo:install --jet
 ```

-The install command will require and publish a couple JS files to your application.
+The *turbo:install* command will require and publish a couple JS files to your application.
 By default, it will add `@hotwired/turbo` to your `package.json` file and publish another custom HTML tag to integrate Turbo with Laravel Echo.
-With the `--jet` flag, it will also add a couple bridges libs needed to make sure you can use Hotwire with Jetstream, these are:
+With the `--jet` flag, it will also add a couple bridge libs needed to make sure you can use Hotwire with Jetstream, these are:

 * [Alpine Turbo Bridge](https://github.com/SimoTod/alpine-turbo-drive-adapter), needed so Alpine.js works nicely; and
 * [Livewire Turbo Plugin](https://github.com/livewire/turbolinks) needed so Livewire works nicely.
-This one will be added to your Jetstream layouts (both `app.blade.php` and `guest.blade.php`)
+This one will be added to your Jetstream layouts as script tags fetching from a CDN (both `app.blade.php` and `guest.blade.php`)

-You can optionally also install Stimulus on top of this all by passing `--stimulus` flag to the `turbo:install` command.
+You may also optionally install Stimulus on top of this all by passing `--stimulus` flag to the `turbo:install` command.
 It's optional because we can either use Alpine.js or Stimulus (or both /shrug):

 ```bash
 php artisan turbo:install --jet --stimulus